ENBANATHANV/Norm-of-a-matrix/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+	1. Import the NumPy as np.
-	1. Get the input matrix using np.array()
+	2. Store the user input using np.array() and store it in a variable named mat.
+    3. Find the 1-Norm of the matrix using np.linalg.norm(mat, 1) and also the 2-Norm of the matrix using np.linalg.norm(mat, 2).
-    2. Find the 2-norm of the matrix using np.linalg.norm()
+	4. Find the Infinity Norm of the matrix using np.linalg.norm(mat, np.inf).
-	3. Print the norm of the matrix in two decimal places.
+	5. Print the 1-Norm, 2-Norm, and Infinity Norm values of the matrix as the final output.
 ## Program:
 ```Python
 # Register No: 212224220027